 Puerto Rico, Guam, Commonwealth of the Northern Mariana Islands, American Samoa, or Virgin Islands.
-If you are a U.S. citizen or resident and own and operate a business in Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, or the Virgin Islands, you must pay tax on net earnings from selfemployment (if it is \$400 or more) from those sources whether or not the income is exempt from U.S. income taxes (or whether or not you must otherwise file a U.S. income tax return).
+If you are a U.S. citizen or resident and own and operate a business in Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, or the Virgin Islands, you must pay tax on net earnings from selfemployment (if it is \$400 or more) from those sources.
+You must pay the self-employment tax whether or not the income is exempt from U.S. income taxes (or whether or not you must otherwise file a U.S. income tax return).
 Unless your situation is described below, attach Schedule SE (Form 1040) to your U.S. income tax return.